thommaughan/sharkcafecam/camera_tag/software/Getting_started.md

 # Getting started with the board

+*Communicate is used in this guide as exchange of information between you and your board.
+Succesfull communication allows for full manipulation of the board and its components, whether gathering information, switching on/off, etc.*

 ### Materials: Computer, microcontroller (main board), USB to micro-USB cable.
 ### Objective: Communicate with your microcontroller and have it respond to test foor succesfull communication.